- Panama City Lab Home

 - Protected Species

-Now Accepting Y2013 Fall Interns
+Now Accepting 2017 Summer Interns

 Throughout the year, internship positions are available for current upper-level undergraduates (incoming juniors or seniors) or recent university graduates (prior to graduate work) to work with the Shark Population Assessment Group.
 Internships encourage a close relationship between student and professional and also help focus those students interested in pursuing research careers in marine biology, fisheries science, population biology, ecology or other applied sciences.

 When not in the field, interns participate in on-going studies of elasmobranch age and growth, bioenergetics, diet and foraging ecology, distribution and movement, and reproduction.
-Interns have the opportunity participate in other laboratory activities and various research cruises.
+Interns also have the opportunity participate in other laboratory activities and various research cruises.

 Spring internships begin in January, end in May, and the deadline for application is October 31.
 Summer internships begin in May, end in August, and the deadline for application is February 28.
 Fall internships begin in August, end in December, and the deadline for application is July 4.
 All internships are unpaid and housing is not provided.